PhD Handbook

 Purpose and Expectations

-PhD coursework, the Integrative Paper, the Oral Comprehensive Exam (Dissertation Proposal Defense), and the Dissertation demand students become knowledgeable about relevant concepts, methods, traditions, and intellectual skills necessary for a successful career as a scholar and steward of the discipline of social work.
-Students admitted in Fall 2021 or later have a required curriculum that consists of 11 core courses, and 4 semesters of professional seminars, taken within the School of Social Welfare, and an additional 3 elective courses, one of which must be advanced research skills courses, taken either in the School and/or from other KU departments.
+PhD coursework, the Integrative Paper, the Comprehensive Oral Exam (Dissertation Proposal Defense), and the Dissertation demand students become knowledgeable about relevant concepts, methods, traditions, and intellectual skills necessary for a successful career as a scholar and steward of the discipline of social work.
+Students admitted in Fall 2021 or later have a required curriculum that consists of 11 core courses, and 4 semesters of professional seminars, taken within the School of Social Welfare, and an additional 3 elective courses, one of which must be an advanced research skills course, taken either in the School and/or from other KU departments.
 Electives help students further hone their research skills and knowledge in their chosen area of specialization and additional electives beyond the required 3 may be taken.
 Coursework can be completed in two to three years of full-time study.

-Beyond required and elective coursework, students complete an Integrative Paper, an Oral Comprehensive Exam (i.e., dissertation proposal defense), and a dissertation under the guidance of faculty committees.
+Beyond required and elective coursework, students complete an Integrative Paper, an Comprehensive Oral Exam (i.e., dissertation proposal defense), and a Dissertation under the guidance of faculty committees.

 Flow of the Curriculum